Defamation

 Civil liability

-The Charter of Human Rights and Freedoms provides that every individual has the right to the protection of his or her dignity, honour and reputation.
+The Charter of human rights and freedoms provides that every individual has the right to the protection of his or her dignity, honour and reputation.
 An unlawful infringement of a Charter right confers on the victim the right to obtain an end to that infringement and compensation for the resulting damage.
 In addition, where an infringement is unlawful and intentional, the court may order the perpetrator to pay punitive damages under section 49 of the Charter of Human Rights and Freedoms.
 This type of damage has a dual purpose: punishment and deterrence.

 The Civil Code of Quebec also provides that every person is the holder of personality rights, such as the right to life, the right to the inviolability and integrity of his person, as well as respect for his name, reputation and private life.
 In addition, it is required to exercise its rights according to the requirements of good faith.
 No right may be exercised with the intent of injuring another or in an excessive and unreasonable manner, and therefore contrary to the requirements of good faith

-In the event of a contravention of these Laws, the right to compensation for damage falls within the framework of the civil liability regime, provided for in article 1457 of the Civil Code of Quebec.
+In the event of a contravention of these Laws, the right to compensation for damage falls within the framework of the civil liability regime, provided for in section 1457 of the Civil Code of Quebec.
 This provision provides for compliance with the rules of conduct which, depending on the circumstances, are necessary in order not to cause harm to others.
 The analysis of the defamatory nature of the statements or writings complained of must be objective.
 It is necessary to put the fault in its context in order to better appreciate it, according to specific circumstances and facts.

-Statements deemed defamatory will therefore not necessarily engage the civil liability of its perpetrator, because the victim must establish the existence of prejudice, fault and a causal connection.
+Statements deemed defamatory will therefore not necessarily engage the civil liability of its perpetrator, because the victim must establish the existence of prejudice, fault and a causal link.
 The defamed person will also have to prove that the latter is at fault, because of a malevolence or negligence that he would have committed.
 In short, for there to be recognition of a fault, its perpetrator must have knowingly intended to damage a person's reputation, ridiculing and humiliating him, therefore arousing hatred and contempt.
 Whether within a community of co-owners or in other environments.
 Even defamation without a manifest will to harm could be punished, when a gossint person damages the reputation of the defamed by his recklessness, negligence and impertinence.

 Exception to the rule